 While various classification methods derive thresholds using different mathematical approaches, based on the NP-P50 difference maxima for the samples in Table 3, a threshold value of about 2 feet essentially demarcates the greatest expected NP-P50 difference at an unchanged cypress dome in the NTB area.
 Accordingly, any cypress dome with an NP-P50 difference larger than about 2 feet can be considered as very likely to be changed.
-Using Cameron et al. (2020)'s sample of 41 unimpacted cypress domes with 2003-2019 data, both the fitted normal and empirical distributions estimate that only 2% of cypress domes would have NP-HP50 differences greater than the 1.8 feet identified by the Cypress Offset (Figure 6).
-On the other hand, while changed cypress domes could have NP-P50 differences of less than 1.8 feet, based on the 5 to 16% misclassification rate reported in SWFWMD (1999b) and Table 2, this is a relatively infrequent occurrence.
+Using Cameron et al. (2020a)'s sample of 41 unimpacted cypress domes with 2003-2019 data, both the fitted normal and empirical distributions estimate that only 2% of cypress domes would have NP-HP50 differences greater than the 1.8 feet identified by the Cypress Offset (Figure 6).
+On the other hand, while changed cypress domes could have NP-P50 differences of less than 1.8 feet, based on the 5 to 16% misclassification rate reported in SWFWMD (1999b) and Table 3, this is a relatively infrequent occurrence (a more detailed discussion of misclassification follows in a later section).
 This provides additional support that the Cypress Offset value of 1.8 feet continues to be a reasonable threshold for distinction between changed and unchanged wetlands.